erizeya/platypus/README.md

 `drink`
 Consume a currenty held drink item Does not support multiples.

+#### Locking Containers (Passcode)

+Locking containers can be used to securely(?) store items and support the following commands

+`push lock on <container>`
+Locks the container.
+Containers must be closed to be locked.

+`push <passcode> on <container>`
+Unlocks the container given the passcode is correct.

+`push program <passcode> on <container>`
+Puts the container into programming mode.
+From this point forward, using the syntax `push <passcode> on <container>` will set the container's passcode to the provided code.
+Container remains in programming mode until the cancel button is pushed.

+`push cancel on <container>`
+Causes the container to exit programming mode.

+#### Locking Containers (Key) - TBA

 ### OOC Commands
 `@lp`
 Changes your character's "look_place" message, the message which is displayed in a room description.